United States--History--Civil War, 1861-1865--Personal narratives

 William Coe Diary

-The diary of William Coe, a minister from the Shenandoah Valley, dates his entries from May 29, 1862 to August 13, 1862.
+The diary of William Coe, a minister from the Shenandoah Valley, with entries dated from May 29, 1862 to August 13, 1862.
 He writes about the Seven Days and Cedar Mountain battles and shifts in area from Confederate to Union control.
-He discusses slavery, specifically his slave who marries a free woman, as well as the death and burial of a slave who was his servant's mother.
+He discusses slavery, specifically a man he enslaves who marries a free woman, as well as the death and burial of an enslaved woman who was his servant's mother.

 Gilbert M. Woodward Poem